1995parham-teaching/interviews/questions/README.md

 ## Cloud Native Design

-- How do you handle a crashed loop application on kubernetes?
+- How do you handle a crashed loop application on Kubernetes?
 - How do you monitor an application?
   - Metrics (Telemetry)
   - Logs